p91g/patrick-moore.github.io/_posts/2023-10-01-blog-post-data_science_bikeshare.md

 <br/><img src='https://p91g.github.io/patrick-moore.github.io/images/find_bss.png' width='600' height='auto'>

-- Under-use threatens viability, with more than 28 UK schemes closing since 2010
+- Under-use threatens viability, with more than 28 UK schemes closing since 2010 🚫
-- These problems remain a complex and ubiquitous challenge for bikeshare operators, impacting the capacity to operate effectively and generate revenue.
+- These problems remain a complex and ubiquitous challenge for bikeshare operators, impacting the capacity to operate effectively and generate revenue 💷💷💷.

 What can be done?
 ===